rundax/go-bitsong/docs/gaia-tutorials/deploy-testnet.md

 cd $HOME

 # Initialize the genesis.json file that will help you to bootstrap the network
-bitsongd init --chain-id=testing testing
+gaiad init --chain-id=testing testing

 # Create a key to hold your validator account
-bitsongcli keys add validator
+gaiacli keys add validator

 # Add that key into the genesis.app_state.accounts array in the genesis file
 # NOTE: this command lets you set the number of coins.
 Make sure this account has some coins
 # with the genesis.app_state.staking.params.bond_denom denom, the default is staking
-bitsongd add-genesis-account $(bitsongcli keys show validator -a) 1000000000stake,1000000000validatortoken
+gaiad add-genesis-account $(gaiacli keys show validator -a) 1000000000stake,1000000000validatortoken

 # Generate the transaction that creates your validator
-bitsongd gentx --name validator
+gaiad gentx --name validator

 # Add the generated bonding transaction to the genesis file
-bitsongd collect-gentxs
+gaiad collect-gentxs

-# Now its safe to start `bitsongd`
+# Now its safe to start `gaiad`
-bitsongd start
+gaiad start
 ```

-This setup puts all the data for `bitsongd` in `~/.bitsongd`.
-You can examine the genesis file you created at `~/.bitsongd/config/genesis.json`.
-With this configuration `bitsongcli` is also ready to use and has an account with tokens (both staking and custom).
+This setup puts all the data for `gaiad` in `~/.gaiad`.
+You can examine the genesis file you created at `~/.gaiad/config/genesis.json`.
+With this configuration `gaiacli` is also ready to use and has an account with tokens (both staking and custom).

 ## Multi-node, Local, Automated Testnet